agentcontest/massim_2018/documents/scenario.md

 - __fine__: at the end of the auction job, if it has not been completed, the team that won the auction has to pay this fine.

+### Mission

+A mission is a special type of job that is given out randomly.
+All teams will receive an instance of the same mission to complete.
+This mission has to be completed (or the fine paid).

+Note: Technically, a mission is an auction that is immediately assigned to each team in the simulation.

 ## Actions

 In each step, an agent may execute _exactly one_ action.
 The actions are gathered and executed in random order.